nawinnova/WEW2024_SolarPhysicsWorkshop/README.md

 1. Basic Python programming
 2. Advanced Python + numpy package
 3. Plotting graph/figures in Python
-4. Looking at the Sun: Extreme-ultraviolet images \\
+4. Looking at the Sun: Extreme-ultraviolet images <br>
-  4a: Downloading and inspecting data\\
+  4a: Downloading and inspecting data <br>
-  4b: Defining the boundaries of CH \\
+  4b: Defining the boundaries of CH
-5. Looking at the Sun: Coronagraphic Images \\
+5. Looking at the Sun: Coronagraphic Images <br>
-  5a: Downloading and inspecting data \\
+  5a: Downloading and inspecting data <br>
-  5b: Calculating the propagation speed of CMEs \\
+  5b: Calculating the propagation speed of CMEs